mathieubrunpicard/README_Rails/README.md

  These are the four basic fonctions that are found in every database.
  - [X] The CRUD

-If I am not clear on a topic or if you just want to speak with me, do not hesitate to contact me on slack : @Mathieu :heart_decoration:
+If I am not clear on a topic or if you just want to speak with me, do not hesitate to contact me on slack : @Mathieu :baby_chick:

 ![My Github](https://github.com/mathieubrunpicard/)